-Not anymore.
-On July 1, 2012 a new Virginia law went into effect that requires an agent and a buyer that has agreed to work together to solidify that relationship in writing.
+On July 1, 2012 a new Virginia law went into effect that requires an agent and a buyer that has agreed to work together to solidify that relationship in writing as soon as any substantial advice is given.
 The aim is to clarify the obligations of each party to the transaction and must include a list of services the agent will deliver, compensation terms and a definite end date.

 Customers do not have to use an agent – they can still call up the listing agent of a property directly to see and make an offer on the home.
-They could then proceed as an unrepresented purchaser (usually a bad idea) or use the listing agent in a dual agency capacity (definitely a bad idea…)
+They could then proceed as an unrepresented purchaser (usually a bad idea) or use the listing agent in a dual agency capacity (an even worse idea…)

 The Virginia Association of Realtors had specific reasons for supporting and asking for the new law: